 When the competitive minds behind Bounce and All Star Lanes decided to branch into darts with Flight Club London, they must have really known their target audience.

 Because instead of recreating a 70s pub with pork scratchings trodden into the carpet, they took a punt and created something a little more glitzy.
 With their irresistible combination of quirky fairground-styled interiors; sociable booth seating; cocktails; grazeable bar snacks and ingenious dart-tracking animated tech wizardry, they’ve achieved the impossible: somewhere that’s as fun to go on a date as it is with work colleagues.

-Now sitting pretty in three locations, here’s what you can expect from Flight Club’s London bars…
+Now sitting pretty in four locations, here’s what you can expect from Flight Club’s London bars…

 Where it all started: perched by the Old Street roundabout, Flight Club Shoreditch is literally on the boundary of the City (work) and Shoreditch (play).
 That fine line’s reflected in the interiors, which combine the traditional (sprawling Chesterfield leather booth seating and wood-panelled dartboards) with the playful (Shoreditch’s mandatory peeling plaster walls; fairground lighting and industrial metal screens).
 The original tech they debuted here has been tinkered with over the years, and now plays back slow-mo reaction shots of the team after particularly momentous throws…

 Flight Club Victoria is notable for making Victoria a place that you’d actually want to go.
 The venue is absolutely huge, and has really trebled down on the funfair theme.
 There’s huge booths to relax in, with oches (that’s the dart lane) surrounded by suitably Victorian attractions, from shooting galleries and willow-patterned plate smashing, to an area with a ceiling completely covered in teddy bears.
 There’s also, for the first time, a lot of outside space, with an English country garden (complete with a red telephone box) and a circular decked seating area that bears an uncanny resemblance to the Love Island firepit.
 VIEW DETAILS

 If you like darts and booze… you’ll probably like this guide to London’s best activity bars